aitechnologies-it/dialogflow-agent/README.md

 In case you already have exported your Dialogflow on your local computer, you can give as local_path_or_url the path to the zip or unzipped exported agent.

-Then you can get a list of dialogflow examples as follows and save as follows
+Then you can get a list of dialogflow examples for saving as follows

 ```Python
 examples = agent.get_training_examples()